sohilp2/Drowsiness-Detection-using-Deep-Learning/Third Submission/README.md

 ##### 4. Transfer Learning.ipython:
 It takes as input the Labels_final.csv and the folders containing the train and test(validation) images (with appropriate names of folder).
-It outputs the trained transfer learning model "vgg16_2.h5"
+It outputs the trained transfer learning model "vgg16_2.h5"-- already shared to professor during last submission

 ##### 5. Ensemble.ipython:
 It takes as input the the processed input and output data as dumped by model.ipython.
 It runs the ensemble of 8 models from scikit learn and takes input of train/test probabilities from the model.ipython as it is the 9th ensemble member.
 It dumps the 8 models along with the ninth blending function (blend.h5).
 This is used in test.ipython.